 Remember that your resume is your chance to sell yourself, and show off.
 The person who is reading it probably hasn’t met you or even heard of you before, so you can’t rely on your personality or social skills to impress them.

 You have to use the space you have available to persuade them that you are the best candidate for the job.
-Outline your skills, include details of training you’ve completed, and try and make yourself stand out from the crowd.
+Outline your skills, including details of training you’ve completed, and try and make yourself stand out from the crowd.

-2. Setting career goals
+2. Setting Career Goals

 Before you charge into trying to find work, try and identify some career goals.
 Think about what you’d like to do.
 Perhaps you’re keen to get back to the kind of job you did before you took a break or you’d like to try something completely different.